 In addition, the agreement with CMS requires that a quality adjustment be applied that includes the measures in the HSCRC's Readmission Reduction Incentive Program (RRIP) and Maryland Hospital-Acquired Infections (MHAC).
 For RY 2021, staff proposes to continue to use the existing RRIP and MHAC all-payer revenue adjustments to determine these quality adjustments; however, staff recognizes that the Commission may choose to add to the programs used for the quality adjustments over time, to increase the alignment between hospitals and other providers to improve coordination, transitions, and effective and efficient care.
 Both MHAC and RRIP quality programs have maximum penalties of 2% and maximum rewards of 1%.
-The sum of the hospital's quality adjustments will be multiplied by the scaled adjustment (Appendix II).
+The sum of the hospital's quality adjustments will be multiplied by the scaled adjustment.
 Regardless of the quality adjustment, the maximum reward and penalty of $\pm 1.0\%$ will not be exceeded.
+The MPA reward or penalty will be incorporated in the following year through adjusted Medicare hospital payments on Maryland Medicare FFS beneficiaries.